 JOHN: I’ve noticed.

 PHIL: Last question.
 This has to do with the messages you’re doing on the Holy Spirit.
-Are you planning to do a new book on the Charismatic Movement?
+Are you planning to do a new book on the Charismatic movement?
 Again, I know the answer to this, I just want you to say it out loud.

-JOHN: - that allows for these people to think that if the scholars aren’t on our back we might be okay.
+JOHN: - that allows for these people to think that if the scholars aren’t on our back, we might be okay.

 PHIL: Which is what people literally do.

-They also - I think they get a pass on the doctrines of the Holy Spirit and the doctrine of sanctification which is woefully missing as they try to make the church as much like the world as they can rather than separating it.
+They also - I think they get a pass on the doctrines of the Holy Spirit and the doctrine of sanctification, which is woefully missing as they try to make the church as much like the world as they can rather than separating it.
 They get a pass on eschatology, you know, if you even have an eschatology that’s cohesive and biblical and clear and you have some strong conviction about it, you’re seen as some kind of a fanatic.
 I don’t understand how people can think that God muffed the ending of this whole deal.

-PHIL: Don’t say too much more because my seminary, this afternoon, is on that very subject.
-And I stole all my material from you, so you’re going to…
+PHIL: Don’t say too much more because my seminar this afternoon is on that very subject, so -

 PHIL: All right, we’re out of time.
-I have to make one announcement then I’m going to ask you to close in prayer and pray for our lunch.
+I have to make one announcement, then I’m going to ask you to close in prayer and pray for our lunch.

 JOHN: No, I’m going to ask you, you close in prayer.

 PHIL: Okay, will do.
 One announcement.

 JOHN: Because you have the most to pray about.

-JOHN: D-Men in expository preaching.
-Okay.
+JOHN: ______ and expository preaching.

-PHIL: All right, let’s pray.
+PHIL: Okay.
+All right, let’s pray.

 This article is also available and sold as a booklet.